-Setting clear, actionable goals for the offshore development team is critical to the successful delivery of your project.
+Setting clear, actionable goals for the offshore team is critical to the successful delivery of your software project.
 Without well-defined objectives, developers might not know what they need to do exactly and, as a result, feel unsupported and lose their productivity.
 And all of that translates into higher project risk and less profits for your company.

 How to set objectives?
 Use the SMART system:

 - S – Specific.
 Be precise when describing your software project to the remote team.

 - M – Measurable.
 Your goal needs to be quantifiable or measurable.
 “Offer good customer support” isn’t a measurable goal.
 “Support 10 languages” is.

 - A – Achievable, or Agreed-Upon.
 Your objective needs to be realistic, considering that resources that are available to you at the moment.
 Setting an unrealistic goal might seem inspiring, but it’s counterproductive because it sets an expectation that can’t be achieved.